Mukherjee-Samarth family: Mukherjees

-The Mukherjee side of the family is a Bengali Hindu Kulin Brahmin family which was originally headed by Sashadhar Mukherjee's father Haripada Mukherjee, a lawyer hailing from the present-day state of West Bengal, who established a successful practice in the city of Jhansi.
+The Mukherjee side of the family is a Bengali Hindu Kulin Brahmin family which was originally headed by Sashadhar Mukherjee's father Haripada Mukherjee, a lawyer hailing from Mymensingh, Bangladesh who established a successful practice in the city of Jhansi.
 Sashadhar, who went on to become one of the pioneers of Indian cinema and the founder of Filmalaya studios, was Haripada's second son.
 Sashadhar would later go on to marry Ashok Kumar's sister Satirani Ganguly.

 Their five sons, Rono Mukherjee, Joy Mukherjee, Deb Mukherjee, Shomu Mukherjee and Shubir Mukherjee followed him into the industry.
 Rono was the director and composer of a single movie.
 He is the father of actors Sharbani Mukherjee and Samrat Mukherjee.
 Joy and Deb were both actors.
 Deb's son is director Ayan Mukerji and daughter Sunita is married to director Ashutosh Gowariker.
 Shomu became a director and producer, and is the father of actresses Kajol and Tanishaa.
 Shubir is also a producer.